-You can apply for an early pension from 63 years of age, if you can prove 35 years of qualifying pension contributions.
+You can apply for an early pension from the age of 63 if you can prove 35 years of qualifying pension contributions (old-age pension of long-term insured people).
 As compensation for the longer pension period, for each month up to the statutory retirement age (for the old-age pensions of severely disabled people up to 65), the pension is reduced by 0.3% (discount).

-People with severe disabilities receive an old-age pension when they:
+People with severe disabilities receive an old-age pension (old-age pension for severely disabled people) when they:

-As for statutory old-age pensions, the age threshold for a full pension for people with severe disabilities is also being raised from 63 to 65 in stages for those born in 1952 and onwards (see above), with the earliest possible retirement age going from 60 to 62.
+As for statutory old-age pensions, the age threshold for a full pension for people with severe disabilities is also being raised from the age of 63 to from the age of 65 in stages for those born in 1952 and onwards (see above), with the earliest possible retirement age going from the age of 60 to from the age of62.
 As compensation for the longer pension period, the pension for people with severe disabilities is reduced by 0.3% (discount) for each month that the pension is paid before the age limit allowing retirement on a pension without deductions.

 You can maintain the old age pension for parties who have been insured particularly long without deductions, if you are at least 63 years old and have fulfilled a qualifying period of 45 years.
-For qualifying periods compulsory contributions from employment, self-employed activities and care as well as times of child education up to the child completing its tenth year of age are taken into account.
+For qualifying periods compulsory contributions from employment, self-employed activities and care as well as times of child education from the age of10 are taken into account.
 Times of receiving unemployment benefits and other wage replacement benefits for the promotion of employment (excluding the last two years before the start of the pension) are included in the calculation.
 On the other hand times of receiving unemployment benefits II or unemployment benefits are not included.
 Furthermore voluntary contributions are taken into account, if 18 years of compulsory contributions can be proven.

 The starting age of this pension will be gradually raised to the age of 65 for insured parties born before 31 December 1952.
 This raise takes place for every year in increments of 2 months, and from the birth year 1964, the retirement age of 65 years will be achieved.